-The Kingdom of Morocco has implemented the appropriate measures for compliance with the relevant terms of Recommendation 16-05 which was adopted by the Commission in November 2016, in particular paragraph 11 a) which provides that "Mediterranean swordfish shall not be caught (either as a target species or as by-catch), retained on board, transhipped or landed during the period between 1 October to 30 November and during the additional period of one month between 15 February and 31 March" the period chosen by Morocco has been from 15 February to 15 March and from 1 October to 30 November, as indicated in its Mediterranean swordfish fishing plan, which was submitted to the ICCAT Secretariat.
+The Kingdom of Morocco has implemented the appropriate measures for compliance with the relevant terms of Recommendation 16-05 which was adopted by the Commission in November 2016, in particular paragraph 11 a) which provides that "Mediterranean swordfish shall not be caught (either as a target species or as by-catch), retained on board, transhipped or landed during the period between 1 October to 30 November and during the additional period of one month between 15 February and 31 March".

+Thus, the period chosen by Morocco has been from 15 February to 15 March and from 1 October to 30 November, as indicated in its Mediterranean swordfish fishing plan, endorsed by Panel 4 at the meeting held on 6-8 July 2021.